bpoplauschi/bpoplauschi.github.io/_posts/2020-05-15-ios-dev-tools.markdown

    > A simple, decentralized dependency manager for Cocoa

-I will keep this article short and write a more detailed article about CocoaPods vs SPM vs Carhage and how to choose one vs the other.
+I will keep this article short and write a more detailed article about CocoaPods vs SPM vs Carthage and how to choose one vs the other.

 For now, I use CocoaPods in all my projects for the abilities to customize the install flow and to pick static vs dynamic linking for each dependency.